 His career as a performer has taken him from Cambridge's Passim Club to the Hatch Shell on the Boston Esplanade, from Walpole prison to a national television performance in Peru.
 His songwriting output includes two CDs, The Songs of Elmer Hawkes performed by various artists, and The Hunchback of Notre Dame, a twenty-two song stage musical based upon Victor Hugo's novel of 1831, Notre Dame de Paris.

 His travels throughout Latin America, Asia and Africa have resulted in the award-winning film series, Worlds Together, which details foreign cultures for old and young alike.
-His two latest films are Southern Mexico–A Portrait and Central Mexico–A Portrait.
+His six latest films are described on the films page.